Find Grad Schools

 14 Yearly Graduations

 University of Washington - Bothell Campus tops the list of the most popular school in the U.S. for cultural studies/critical theory and analysis majors who are seeking their master's degree.
 Each year, around 6,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
 During the most recent year for which we have data, 14 people received their master's degree in cultural studies/critical theory and analysis from UW Bothell.
-Of these students, 90% were women and 60% were members of underrepresented racial-ethnic groups.
+About 75% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 11 Yearly Graduations